International Summer Programs

 The University of Southern California is again offering several programs abroad during Summer Session 2023.
 The purpose is to create opportunities for USC students to learn in an international environment.
 Each program features intensive courses from two to 10 weeks in duration, and many programs visit more than one country.

 Experienced USC faculty serve as instructors, tour guides and coordinators, sharing with students the unique excitement of learning at an overseas location.
 Excursions to important cultural and historical sites supplement classroom lectures.
 Housing is prearranged for students in university dorms, hostels, inexpensive hotels or with local families.

 These special programs offer travel and study opportunities at reasonable costs; programs planned for International Summer Session 2022 are listed below.
 Interested students should call the contact person indicated for further information about a specific program.

 Annenberg School for Communication and Journalism

-Communication, Public Relations and Journalism – Undergraduate Summer Study in London, Madrid, Paris, Berlin and Prague
+Communication, Public Relations and Journalism – – International Communication Studies Program (ICS) in London, Paris and Madrid

-The International Communication Studies (ICS) program provides undergraduate students an opportunity to study a range of approaches to public communication and media across Europe.
+The International Communication Studies (ICS) program provides Annenberg students an opportunity to study a range of approaches to public communication and media across Europe.

-Students enroll in JOUR 482 Comparative Media in Europe.
-For further information and course section number, contact Annenberg International Programs at (213) 821-1276, email email@example.com and refer to annenberg.usc.edu/international.
+Students enroll in the 4-unit course JOUR 482 Comparative Media in Europe.
+For further information and application, contact Annenberg International Programs at (213) 821-1276, email email@example.com and refer to annenberg.usc.edu/international.